 If we would allow drilling, fracking, coal mining expansion, use of nuclear technology, which is nearly impossible to get any permits because of the Democratic Party and their unholy alliance with tree huggers and those global warming, global cooling, you know, maniacs out there that frankly would stop all human progress and we'd be riding bicycles and living in tents, I guess.

-Now it's even gotten worse because we've given the worst number one state sponsor of terror, these radical Islamic mullahs in Iran, the ability to build nuclear weapons and the money to build it.
+Now it's even gotten worse because we've given the worst, number one state sponsor of terror, these radical Islamic mullahs in Iran, the ability to build nuclear weapons and the money to build it.

-And then the ability to build a conventional weapon system from where it is today, and the ability to partner with Vladimir Putin and Build missile defense that even if the Israelis felt it was in their national security interest to take out their nuclear facilities, they wouldn't be capable of doing it.
+And the ability to partner with Vladimir Putin and build missile defense, that even if the Israelis felt it was in their national security interest to take out their nuclear facilities, they wouldn't be capable of doing it.

 We make some really stupid decisions as a country.